spotts-moz/flask_launch_instance/README.md

       - Outside of the scope of this exercise more focus would be paid to security. (using virtualenv, key pairs, secret stores, identity checking, etc)
       - The Launch script could be broken out into more functions and parts to allow even more flexible changes.
+      - Instance list functions could be broken out so for ease of use and possible reporting instances without needing to use the AWS console or cli directly .
       - Variables from launch.py could be broken out into an ini.